zmwm37/parallel-co-occurrence/README.md

 ## Implementation
 ### Sequential
 The sequential version first initializes a co-occurrence matrix struct (specified in the `cooc` package) and loads the vocabulary.
 It then reads in the specified json file, decodes the json to a `Document` struct and appends enqueues the document to the global queue.
-The program then main thread then iterates over the global queue, dequeing a document and calculating the context counts for each pair of word-context word in that document.
+The main thread then iterates over the global queue, dequeing a document and calculating the context counts for each pair of word-context word in that document.
 Only when both the word and context word appear in the vocabulary discussed above is the pair counted.

 "Tokenization" is an important step where a string is converted to a slice of tokens, enabling the counting of context token pairs.
 There are many types of tokenization.
 This implementation uses a basic form of converting all characters to lower case and splitting strings by spaces.

 ### Work Stealing
 THe work stealing implementation starts in a similar fashion by sequentially decoding the document jsons to `Documents`.
 However, instead of a normal queue, the work stealing method implements a channel.
 An array of double-ended queue (DEQ) arrays is then created, where there are $w-1$ DEQ arrays. $w$ is the number of available workers.
 The documents are then distributed among the $w-1$ workers to perform the co-occurrence mapping and place the result in another channel.
 Once a a worker exhausts its queue, it sets a `CriminalFlag` and begins stealing from other workers' queues that are not empty.
 Once all workers have exhausted their queues at least once, the workers stop processing.

 The one remaining worker iterates over the results channel as the other workers are adding to it and reduces them into the final co-occurrence matrix, completing the Map-Reduce pattern.

 ### Work Balancing
 The work balancing algorithm functions as the work stealing algorithm with the exception of how each worker iterates over its local queue.
 After every 5th document a workers processes from its local queue, it will flip a biased coin with probability $\frac{1}{|Q|}$, where $|Q|$ is the number of documents remaining in the local queue.
 If the flip returns `true`, the worker will select a victim that still has work remaining and compare the lengths of their queues.
 If the absolute difference is equal to or greater than the `thresholdBalance`, then the worker with less work will steal the number of documents equal to half the difference (rounded down).
 For this analysis, the `thresholdBalance` was set to 5